≤11 ribs is associated with a number of congenital abnormalities and skeletal dysplasias, including:

 Bartter syndrome is a rare inherited renal disorder.

-Bartter syndrome is characterised by hyperplasia of the juxtaglomerular cells along with:
+Bartter syndrome is characterized by hyperplasia of the juxtaglomerular cells along with:

 elevated plasma renin

-Beckwith-Wiedemann syndrome (BWS) is a congenital overgrowth disorder characterised by a unique set features that can consist of:
+Beckwith-Wiedemann syndrome (BWS) is a congenital overgrowth disorder characterized by a unique set of features that can consist of:

 macroglossia: most common clinical finding 4

 otic dysplasia ref

 Bile plug syndrome, also known as inspissated bile syndrome, is an uncommon cause of jaundice in neonates.
 Refers to a rare extrahepatic mechanical obstruction of the major bile duct in the perinatal period caused by viscous bile (sludge) within its lumen 3.

 Blueberry muffin syndrome (a.k.a. blueberry muffin baby or rash) refers to a skin appearance seen in pediatric patients with multiple raised cutaneous, classically blue/purple lesions which is due to extramedullary hematopoiesis in the dermis.

 The syndrome was originally described in congenital...